40. A Gloomy View from Google Earth: The Waning of a Lovely People

 (Satellite image of progressive deforestation in the Brazilian Amazon 1975-2001)

 Over the years, group after tribal group has succumbed to the on-rushing tsunamis of colonization, population growth, blossoming infrastructure, and progress creeping over our planet’s wild places.
 It is though I stand on a peak watching the inexorable creep of a pahoehoe lava flow as it voraciously consumes all that is living, all that is good, all that is beautiful in our world.
-These things I see courtesy of Google Earth and the view is disheartening.
+These things I see courtesy of Google Earth, and the view is heartbreaking.

 ____________________________________________